bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 *W<sub>est</sub>*:
-An estimate for the congestion window in segments in the Reno-friendly region, that is, an estimate for the congestion window of Reno TCP.
+An estimate for the congestion window in segments in the Reno-friendly region, that is, an estimate for the congestion window of Reno.

 *segments_acked*:
 Number of MSS-sized segments acked when an ACK is received.
 This